agiletortoise/drafts-reference/_objects/App.md

 		- **light**
 		- **dark**
 		- **automatic**
+- **currentThemeMode** *[string, readonly]*
+	- Returns the active theme mode, light or dark, taking into account automatic switching of themes if active.
+If writing scripts to branch logic based on the current mode, this is the best property to use.
+		- **light**
+		- **dark**
 - **isDraftListVisible** *[boolean, readonly]*
 	- Is the draft list side panel is visible.
 - **isActionListVisible** *[boolean, readonly]*